brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 [TODO: Significantly minify this text, make it smaller please]

 The first command compiles the assembly source file to machine code.
 Note the -f bin property was set for nasm.
 This is to inform nasm to output pure binary code.
 This is opposed to its default behaviour which is to output an object file, meant to be further processed by a linker.
 On windows this further processing would result in an executable with the PE format.
-Files of this nature have a .exe extension added to their name, which you'd be very familliar with as a Windows user.
+Files of this nature have a .exe extension added to their name, which you'd be very familliar with assuming you are a Windows user.
 Windows executables have a lot more data inside them besides just machine code, and are meant to be loaded by an operating system.
 Since we do not have an operating system and are only interested in the machine code, we use this -f bin property.

 The second command uses a GNU coreutil from cygwin, called cat.
 Normally cat would concatenate 2 files.
 This would be useful later on when we want to add the boot sector code to the beginning of an image.
 In this simple case, this is the equivalent of copy pasting our compiled assembly code and renaming it to os-image.iso.